 The only other Sleepy Hollowites (?) who had a connection to the previous census were Reuben and Bertha Mead, but not because they had been there in 1930.
 Instead their son and daughter-in-law, Mitford and Della, had been.
 Evidently, the latter had left for San Diego and the former moved into the house, described as being on Lot 31, Block 6.
 This was a property on Oak Way Lane, on the north side (or hill side) of the road, a little east from the Canyon Market.

 Concerning the newer residents of the community, there was Elton Neal, a 42-year old native of Arkansas, who lived "near the county line" and was listed as "proprietor and manager of a cafe and cabin sites."
-Perhaps this location was the forerunner of what is now Canyon Market.
+It may be that this was in the vicinity of what was formerly the Canyon Market, Ichabod's and other businesses on the north side of Carbon Canyon Road at Oak Way Lane.
 Regardless, Neal had been at the same place in 1935.

 The next household was that of Arthur and Mabel Long, who came from Fullerton within the last several years.
 Arthur, born in Ohio, worked as a automobile salesman, while his Kentucky-born wife was a housewife.